machisuji/Wandledi/README.md

 See below for more details.

 Wandledi used to be a web framework too.
-But I have split it up.
+But I have scrapped that.
 Now Wandledi is only the library responsible for transforming HTML.
-The little web framework is still there, though as a separate project: WandlediWeb
+Instead of a whole web framework I created a tiny lib which integrates Wandledi with arbitrary applications that base upon the Java Servlet API: Wandlet.

 Repository structure